Leighton Vander Esch: Professional career

+Pre-draft

-On December 21, 2017, Vander Esch announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
-Vander Esch attended the NFL Scouting Combine at Indianapolis in late February and completed all of the combine and positional drills.
-Vander Esch's overall combine performance impressed scouts as he finished tied for second among all linebackers in the vertical jump and short shuttle.
-He also tied for fifth among his position group in the broad jump and finished fifth among linebackers in the three-cone drill.
+On December 21, 2017, Vander Esch announced his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
+He attended the NFL Scouting Combine in Indianapolis in late February and completed all of the combine and positional drills.
+Vander Esch's overall combine performance impressed scouts; he finished tied for second among all linebackers in the vertical jump and short shuttle.
+He also tied for fifth among his position group in the broad jump, as well as fifth among linebackers in the three-cone drill.

-Vander Esch participated at Boise State's pro day on April 3, but opted to stand on his combine numbers and only performed positional drills.
+Vander Esch participated in Boise State's pro day on April 3, 2018, but opted to stand on his combine numbers and only performed positional drills.
 He attended pre-draft visits with multiple teams, including the New England Patriots, Pittsburgh Steelers, Philadelphia Eagles, Detroit Lions, Dallas Cowboys, and Buffalo Bills.
-At the conclusion of the pre-draft process, Vander Esch was projected to be a first round pick by NFL draft experts and scouts.
-He was ranked as the third best linebacker prospect in the draft by Sports Illustrated, the third best outside linebacker by DraftScout.com, the fourth best linebacker by NFL analyst Mike Mayock, and the sixth best outside linebacker in the draft by ESPN analyst Mel Kiper Jr.
+At the conclusion of the pre-draft process, Vander Esch was projected to be a first-round pick by NFL draft experts and scouts.
+He was ranked as the third-best linebacker prospect in the draft by Sports Illustrated, the third-best outside linebacker by DraftScout.com, the fourth-best linebacker by NFL analyst Mike Mayock, and the sixth-best outside linebacker in the draft by ESPN analyst Mel Kiper Jr.